-There’s nothing as priceless as going to the park when the weather is great.
+There’s nothing like going to the park when the weather is great.
 And it’s a great way to observe and meet the locals!
 Friends are taking a cozy stroll together, families bring the barbecue out or people are laying in the grass reading a book.

 Vroesenpark – Rotterdam

 3.Ulus Park – Istanbul

 You can’t find a better view of Istanbul’s Bosphorus than from the hilltops of Ulus Park.
 Besides offering a stunning view, the park also has a pathway where you can take magnificent pictures of the strait.
 When you’ve taken enough pictures, you can have a refreshing drink at the café situated on the top of the hill.
 If you are looking to have a nice meal in the evening, you should be sure to check out restaurant Sunset, which serves delicious high-end food.

 5.Kelvingrove Park – Glasgow

 Created for the people of Glasgow during the Industrial Revolution, Kelvingrove Park certainly is one of those parks with a bit of historical past.
 Today, the park has a lot to offer, with the Kelvingrove Museum and Art Gallery being situated on its grounds.
 For the more active people amongst you, the park offers a number of tennis courts and a skateboarding area.
 And on those cold and rainy days, you can always stop by the café for a cup of hot coffee or tea.

 6. Park Skaryszewski – Warsaw